Westmeath Minotaurs

 The Westmeath Minotaurs are an American football club located in Mullingar, County Westmeath, Ireland.
 Founded in 2011, they are a part of American Football Ireland (AFI) and play their home matches at Shay Murtagh Park, the home ground of Mullingar RFC.
 The Westmeath Minotaurs field both Senior and Youth teams for tackle football and the club also supports teams in the flag football division.
-As of 2024, the club was competing in the AFI Premier Division.
+As of 2025, the club was competing in AFI Division 1.

 History

 The Westmeath Minotaurs were established in 2011 and commenced Senior kitted football in 2013 as part of American Football Ireland's Division 1.
 In 2022, they secured promotion to the Premier Division after winning the Division 1 Bowl against the University of Limerick Vikings.